-Downsizing can often help - it's far better to have a few of the best induction pans, rather than a cupboard stuffed full of old cooking utensils, or a capsule outfit collection that won't leave you rifling through wardrobes stuffed with old clothes.
+Downsizing can often help: it's far better to have a few of the best induction pans, rather than a cupboard stuffed full of old cooking utensils, or a strong capsule wardrobe, that won't leave you rifling through closets stuffed with old clothes.

 It pays to get better at this because living and working in cluttered surroundings can have a detrimental effect on our emotional wellbeing.
-Just simply ordering your cosmetics with some nifty makeup storage units, or organising a chaotic fridge can create an all mighty feeling of satisfaction.
+Just simply ordering your cosmetics with some nifty makeup storage units, or organizing your kitchen can create an all-mighty feeling of satisfaction.
 And there's a science behind that.

-"Clutter impacts on our energy levels, stealing our focus," says organising expert Cory Cook.
-Cory specialises in time management and productivity, which many of us struggle with in our daily lives.
+"Clutter impacts on our energy levels, stealing our focus," says organizing expert Cory Cook.
+Cory specializes in time management and productivity, which many of us struggle with in our daily lives.